Watercubs & Kivisilmän working show-quality newfoundlands |

 When removing the tick, never use a match or anything that can burn your dog.
 The most effective way of removing a tick is by using

-and doesn’t have a chance a spilling out the toxic in the dog.
-Try not to pull the tick with your fingers because it could be carrying a
+a pair of tweezers and aiming for the tick's head, while gently twisting and pulling it out.
+This way, the tick comes out in one piece and doesn’t have a chance a spilling out the toxic in the dog.
+Try not to pull the tick with your fingers because it could be carrying a disease that is toxic to you.

 You can protect your pet's coat by spraying it with insecticides or using pipettes on the skin that can kill ticks on contact.
 Some examples